LaserINC/TicTaco/docs/design-report.md

 =============
 Tic Tac Toe is a game coded in the JAVA language using Test Driven Development and Travis for Automated Continuous Integration Server.

-Tic Tac Toe has four classes: TicTacToe, Board, Player and webGame.
+Tic Tac Toe has four classes: Game, Board, Player and webGame

 Below are the classes with it´s functions and main variables .